 3. Exploring Styles.
-You'll learn how to make a clear concept as well as how to explore style appropriate to the application, while keeping your style.
+You'll learn how to develop a clear concept and explore styles appropriate to the application - all while keeping your style.

 4. Finalizing.
 You'll learn how to finalize a drawing that is ready to scan.

-My name is Mary Kate McDevitt and I've been working as a full time freelance letterer since 2010 and have worked for clients including Nintendo, Sesame Street, Nike, O Magazine, Chronicle Books and CMYK Magazine and more.
-I work on a variety of projects; everything from editorial illustrations, headlines for advertising, book covers, journals, posters, wine labels, and products.
+My name is Mary Kate McDevitt, and I've been working as a full time freelance letterer since 2010.
+I've had the privilege of working for a number of great clients, including Nintendo, Sesame Street, Nike, O Magazine, Chronicle Books and CMYK Magazine and more.
+I take on a variety of projects; everything from editorial illustrations to headlines for advertising, to book covers, journals, posters, wine labels, and products.